StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 ## What's in a Match? ##

 The *FindString*-function finds a string.
-When you use a literal string, the result will obviuosly be the string itself.
+When you use a literal string, the result will obviously be the string itself.
 Only when you start using patterns and classes the result will be more interesting.

 	r, _ := regexp.Compile(`Hello`)
 	// Will print 'Hello'